-Russell Hale has also provided leadership in various social ministry organizations both as a board of directors member and as a consultant.
-He also has consulted with the Lutheran Church in America-now the Evangelical Lutheran Church in America-on the Comprehensive Study of the Doctrine of Ministry, lending the study his perspective as sociologist and professor in a school of theology.
-His parish experiences have enriched his teaching and consultations within the church.
+Russell Hale provided leadership in various social ministry organizations both as a board of directors member and as a consultant.
+He also consulted with the Lutheran Church in America-now the Evangelical Lutheran Church in America-on the Comprehensive Study of the Doctrine of Ministry, lending the study his perspective as sociologist and professor in a school of theology.
+His parish experiences enriched his teaching and consultations within the church.
 Ordained in 1944, he served parishes in New Jersey and Maryland.

-Among his many scholarly works, Russell Hale has authored a definitive book on the unchurched, The Unchurched: Who They Are and Why They Stay Away (Harper and Row, San Francisco, 1980), an earlier volume on the same subject, Who are the Unchurched: An Exploratory Study (Glenmary, Washington, D.C., 1977), a study volume on love and marriage, To Have and To Hold (Lutheran Church Press, Philadelphia, Pa., 1972), and has served as co-author on numerous other publications.
-He has contributed widely to books, periodicals, and scholarly journals.
+Among his many scholarly works, Dr. Hale wrote a definitive book on the unchurched, The Unchurched: Who They Are and Why They Stay Away (Harper and Row, San Francisco, 1980), an earlier volume on the same subject, Who are the Unchurched: An Exploratory Study (Glenmary, Washington, D.C., 1977), a study volume on love and marriage, To Have and To Hold (Lutheran Church Press, Philadelphia, Pa., 1972), and served as co-author on many other publications.
+He contributed widely to books, periodicals, and scholarly journals.

-Dr. Hale is a graduate of Muhlenberg College in Allentown, Pa.
-He holds both a B.D. and an S.T.M. from the Lutheran Theological Seminary at Gettysburg and received his doctorate of education from Columbia University and Union Theological Seminary in the field of religion and the social sciences.
+Dr. Hale was a graduate of Muhlenberg College in Allentown, Pa.
+He held both a B.D. and an S.T.M. from the Lutheran Theological Seminary at Gettysburg and received his doctorate of education from Columbia University and Union Theological Seminary in the field of religion and the social sciences.
+The Rev. Dr. James Russell Hale died on Nov.
+5, 1994.